 My particular interest is in scientific evidence-based literacy interventions which research shows can not only up-skill a child but can impact on the neurodevelopmental cause of the problem.
 Children who struggle with learning literacy skills can be effectively managed to the point where they not only survive but thrive educationally and reach their full potential.

 Together with other professionals and families I founded the Literacy Care Foundation.
 The Foundation is a non-for profit organisation that is devoted to raising financial support for needy families in relation to learning and literacy services.

-The Literacy Care Foundation has just been established (2017) as a fully registered not-for-profit charity.
+The Literacy Foundation for Children has just been established (2017) as a fully registered not-for-profit charity.
 Dr Jason McGowan and the Literacy Care consultancy provided the support though the establishment phase but it now has an independent board.

 The purpose of the charity is to raise funds to assist families with the financial cost of services for their children who experience difficulties in literacy due to learning disabilities.

-Provided that services will have a direct and positive impact on the child’s learning and are approved by the Literacy Care Foundation, financial assistance will be made available.
+Provided that services will have a direct and positive impact on the child’s learning and are approved by the Literacy Foundation for Children, financial assistance will be made available.
 These services may include, but not necessarily be limited to: